 Galle is definitely a foodie’s paradise.
-Whether you’re craving for simple, fresh seafood, Sri Lankan rice and curry or a wood-fired pizza, Galle has something for everyone.
+Whether you’re craving for simple, fresh seafood, Sri Lankan rice, and curry or a wood-fired pizza, Galle has something for everyone.
 You can spend hours at any of the cafés relaxing with a book or catching up with your friends.
 Make sure to catch one of those live band performances.

 Also Read: Sri Lanka Visa Services Guide

 - Sugar Bistro and Wine Bar: If you want to sip on a chilled glass of beer or wine, head to Sugar Bistro.
-They have their branch in Colombo as well.
+They have their branches in Colombo as well.
 The place is a wonderful mix of rustic and modern interiors.
 If you don’t want to order a full meal, nibbling on their mezze platter is a good idea.

 - A Minute by Tuk Tuk: Just as cute as the name is the place.
 A Minute by Tuk Tuk is predominately a seafood restaurant.
 If you’re a vegan/vegetarian, you may have to look to dine elsewhere.
 The only option for Vegetarians is a club sandwich.
 The eatery is located in the old Galle Dutch Hospital.
 The best part about the place is that it offers uninterrupted views of the ocean.
-They have a full-fledged bar that serves some of the finest wines, vodka, whiskey, gin, rum and beer.
+They have a full-fledged bar that serves some of the finest wines, vodka, whiskey, gin, rum, and beer.

 - Poonie’s Kitchen: If you’re a breakfast person, head to Poonie’s Kitchen.
 From smoothie bowls to avocado sandwiches, they do it all.
-What makes Poonie’s an interesting find is its colourful interiors and lip-smacking food.
+What makes Poonie’s an interesting find is its colorful interiors and lip-smacking food.

 - Indian Hut: As the name suggests, the cuisine served at Indian Hut includes North Indian and Chinese.
 It is the only Indian restaurant in Galle.
 Whether chicken tikka or paneer butter masala is on your mind, they will satiate all your cravings.